gabrielfalcao/bose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

   normal test run.
 For instance, if a non-test module contains a test-like function, that function would be discovered as a test in a worker process if the entire module is dispatched to the worker.
-This is because worker processes load tests in *directed* mode -- the same way that bose loads tests when you explicitly name a module -- rather than in *discovered* mode, the mode bose uses when looking for tests in a directory.
+This is because worker processes load tests in *directed* mode -- the same way that psychoacoustics loads tests when you explicitly name a module -- rather than in *discovered* mode, the mode psychoacoustics uses when looking for tests in a directory.

 * Out-of-order output